Director, Asian Law Centre, Comparative Legal Studies Program

 Director of Studies, Asian Law

-Pip's book publications include: Socialism and Legal Change: The Dynamics of Vietnamese and Chinese Reform (co-edited with John Gillespie, 2006); Borrowing Court Systems: the Experience of Socialist Vietnam (Martinus Nijhoff, 2007); Examining Practice, Interrogating Theory: Comparative Legal Studies in Asia (co-edited with Sarah Biddulph, Martinus Nijhoff, 2008); New Courts in Asia (co-edited with Andrew Harding, Routledge, 2009); and Law and Development and the Global Discourses of Legal Transfers (co-edited with John Gillespie, Cambridge University Press, 2012).
+Most recently Pip co-published, Drugs Law and Legal Practice in Southeast Asia, with Tim Lindsey (Hart Publishing, 2016).
+Other publications include: Socialism and Legal Change: The Dynamics of Vietnamese and Chinese Reform (co-edited with John Gillespie, 2006); Borrowing Court Systems: the Experience of Socialist Vietnam (Martinus Nijhoff, 2007); Examining Practice, Interrogating Theory: Comparative Legal Studies in Asia (co-edited with Sarah Biddulph, Martinus Nijhoff, 2008); New Courts in Asia (co-edited with Andrew Harding, Routledge, 2009); and Law and Development and the Global Discourses of Legal Transfers (co-edited with John Gillespie, Cambridge University Press, 2012).
+Pip is widely published in European and American journals also.

-Her current research interests include Vietnamese law and legal change with a focus on the Constitution, courts, Vietnamese conceptions of law and legal institutions, and the death penalty.
+Pip’s has jointly held two ARC grants to investigate court-oriented legal reform in Cambodia and Vietnam and to analyse 'Drugs, Law and Criminal Procedure in Southeast Asia'.
+Current research projects focus on Vietnamese law and legal change, particularly impacting the Constitution, courts, Vietnamese conceptions of law and legal institutions, the profession and the death penalty.
+Her most recent collaboration analysed the Socialist legacy in Vietnam and China.
 Pip also works comparatively on legal sector reform in socialist East Asia.

 Pip has previously been admitted as a barrister and solicitor of the Supreme Court of Victoria.